-Legality of Investment Under federal law, the Certificates are: • acceptable for purchase by and as security for advances to mem- ber banks of the Federal Reserve System; and • eligible as security for the deposit of public monies of the United States and as collateral for Treasury Tax and Loan Accounts.
-Future Issuances The formation of additional pools comprised of Participating Security Partial Assignments relating to SBA-guaranteed participating securities and additional pools of SBA-guaranteed SBIC debentures and the offering of certificates representing fractional undivided interests in such pools are required at periodic intervals of not less than every twelve months or shorter intervals as deemed appropriate.
+The formation of additional pools comprised of Participating Security Partial Assignments relating to SBA-guaranteed participating securities and additional pools of SBA-guaranteed SBIC debentures and the offering of certificates representing fractional undivided interests in such pools are required at periodic intervals of not less than every twelve months or shorter intervals as deemed appropriate.
 The frequency and size of such offerings may vary due to such factors as the level of demand for funds by SBICs and changes in the law, in program appropriations, in market conditions and in SBA policy.
-After September 30, 2008, SBICs can no longer issue participating securities.
-As a result, SBA expects the next offering of SBA-guaranteed participating securities participation certificates, currently scheduled for February 2009, to be the final offering under the Participating Security Program.
+As of September 30, 2008, SBICs can no longer issue participating securities.
+As a result, this offering of SBA-guaranteed participating securities participation certificates will be the final offering under the Participating Security Program.
 See "Description of SBIC Program - Recent Developments" and "- Guaranteed Pools" herein.